jdgarwick/SonicPi/README.md

 ## Guitar Pedals

-If all of this sounds a bit complicated, don't worry.
-Once you play around with it a little, it will all become quite clear.
-Before you do though, a simple analogy is that of guitar FX pedals.
+A simple analogy is that of guitar FX pedals.
 There are many kinds of FX pedals you can buy.
 Some add reverb, others distort etc. A guitarist will plug his or her guitar into one FX pedal - i.e. distortion -, then take another cable and connect (chain) a